 Cassidy has never demonstrated a very good understanding of the law.
 In her second total recall interview with Richards (2014) she maintained that Mark was “one of those who qualifies” for release on good behavior.
 She also wrote, “The kid who originally committed the murder Mark is accused and sentenced over has gotten a high paid lawyer and gotten his sentence overturned.
 However, they refuse to release him anyway… What does that tell you?”

 It tells the reader that Kerry did not understand a term of life without parole.
 Apparently she also did not know that the Ninth Circuit Court of Appeal reversed the magistrate’s decision five years earlier in 2009.
 His attorney was appointed from a federal panel — an excellent attorney — but not what most people think of when describing a “high paid lawyer”.

 The one person who is not benefitting from Kerry’s speculation is Mark Richards.
 When the verdict was announced Mark was stunned that he was found guilty of anything other than helping to dispose of the body.
-In the 10th Interview with Kerry he even suggests that Baldwin may not be dead.
+By the time of the 10th Interview with Kerry, he was suggesting that Baldwin may not be dead.
 Taking personal responsibility and having a commitment to truth is the only thing that might help Mark, whether it be on the personal or legal level.

 Kerry encourages him to retreat from that.

 Regarding the murder, the first thing that comes to mind once you go beyond the obvious brutal nature of it with all the hallmarks of an Illuminati hit, is the incredibly stupid motive behind it.
 Ask yourself why would a brilliant highly successful military officer kill someone in cold blood for $2000?
 This story is fascinating in that the unskilled self-appointed investigators look only at the most conventional of explanations for such a heinous crime.